Breast cancer

 • Inflammatory breast cancer and patients requiring neoadjuvant chemotherapy (biopsy confirmed) For optimum care, patient should be seen within 2 weeks.

-• Breast cancer for adjuvant chemotherapy
+• Breast cancer for adjuvant chemotherapy/endocrine therapy.

 • Metastatic breast cancer (biopsy confirmed)